 - If the reasons for refusal are deemed to be reasonable the application date will not be changed.

-- Once a transfer tenant accepts alternative accommodation, the keys to their previous tenancy must be returned on the Monday they start their new tenancy.
+- Once a transfer tenant accepts alternative accommodation, the keys to their previous tenancy must be returned no later than one week from the commencement of the new tenancy.

 - The previous property must be handed back in a lettable condition requiring no work or expenditure from the Trust.